canonical/snapcraft/docs/using-external-metadata.rst

 -  `AppStream <meta-appstream_>`__: a standard for software components
 -  `Scriptlets <meta-scriptlet_>`__: a *snapcraftctl*-driven command to generate ``version`` and ``grade``

-See below for details on incorporating each of the above into your *snapcraft.yaml*.
+See below for details on incorporating each of the above into your :file:`snapcraft.yaml` file.

 .. _using-external-metadata-meta-appstream: